mpiot/Collection-Manager/README.md

     ```

 Any files and folders created by PHP or in the container are root on the host machine.
 You have to do a chown command each time you want edit files (eg: with the bin/console doctrine:entity).

+## 2. Follow the best practice
+There is a **beautiful** guide about the best practice :) You can find it on the [Symfony Documentation - Best Practice](http://symfony.com/doc/current/best_practices/index.html).

+## 3. How to control your code syntax ?
+For a better structure of the code, we use Coding standards: PSR-0, PSR-1, PSR-2 and PSR-4.
+You can found some informations on [the synfony documentation page](http://symfony.com/doc/current/contributing/code/standards.html).

+There is a usefull program named php-cs-fixer, that permit you to control your code.
+You can install it by following [the program's documentation](https://github.com/FriendsOfPHP/PHP-CS-Fixer).

+Some usefull command:
+List files with mistakes

+    php-cs-fixer fix src --dry-run

+View difference beetween your code and the corected code

+    cat src/file.php | php-cs-fixer fix --diff -